ibm-functions/package-cloud-object-storage/README.md

 The package contains a set of simple functions to get your started composing IBM Functions Applications.

 ### Available Languages
-This template is available in Node.js 8, Node.js 6, and Python 3.
+This package is available in Node.js 8, Node.js 6, and Python 3.

 # Deploy Cloud Object Storage Package with IBM Cloud Command Line Interface (CLI)